jmorrell/backbone.obscura/README.md

                              remove the pagination settings, `perPage` will be passed as `null`.

 `paginated:change:page` - Fired whenever the page is changed.

+`obscura:destroy` - Fired when the proxy is destroyed

 ## Alternative Libraries